ParkinsonLab/16S_MGX_Workshops/AKU_Command-line_Tutorial.md

 ## Lab 1A - Starting the virtual machine
 ### Importing and Starting
 First make sure you are running the latest version of Oracle VirtualBox (v7.1.2), which you can check at `Help > About VirtualBox`.
 You can import the 16S and MGX VMs by navigating to `File > Import Appliance`.
 Click the folder icon next to the "File" field and navigate to the virtual box.
 From there, you can just select `Next`, then `Finish`.
 Importing might take a little while!

 To open the VM, simply select `Start` at the toolbar on the top.
+Under settings, make sure the base memory is set to a number appropriate for your machine.
+You might also have to change the network setting to `Attached to: NAT`.
 Once the VM boots up, you will see a desktop very similar to your own!
 You are now within the VM environment, a computer within a computer.
 To close the VM, select `File > Close...` and then `Power off the machine`.
 Any files you have created will be saved.
 Keep your VM on, as we will now run a couple of additional steps to make the VM more usable.

 ### Guest Additions
 With your VM powered on, we can add Guest Additions to improve its useability.
 One improvement allows us to import files directly from your host computer to the VM, which you will need to import the workshop files for the MGX tutorials.